choffmeister/backup-script/README.md

 {strategy} {name} {argument1} {argument2} ...
 ~~~

-For example create a file 'tasks.conf' with the content (make sure you `chmod 600`) it to protected protect contained passwords:
+For example create a file 'backup.conf' with the content (make sure you `chmod 600`) it to protected protect contained passwords:

 ~~~
 ### configuration